String Summer school

 What level is the course and do I need any particular skills?

-This course is for string players at Grade 3 level and above who have some confidence with music reading.
-You should be keen to learn new techniques and repertoire.
+This course is for orchestral string players at Grade 3 level and above who have some confidence with music reading.
+You do not need to be able to sight-read, but you should be keen to learn new techniques and repertoire.

 How will I be taught, and will there be any work outside the class?

-- Playing with the whole ensemble and with smaller groups
+- Playing with the whole ensemble and within your section

 Are there any other costs?
 Is there anything I need to bring?